PavelArs/messenger-dapp/apps/contracts/README.md

    npm run deploy:local
    ```

-3. The compiled contract artifacts will be automatically copied to the frontend package.
+3. The compiled contract artifacts will be automatically copied to the web package.